sjijon/learning-tb-modeling/README.md

-# A repository to learn about tuberculosis (TB) modeling approaches
+# Learning about tuberculosis (TB) modeling approaches

 This is a self-directed learning project to build skills in TB epidemiology, modeling approaches and using AI agents to achieve those goals.
 This project was designed as both a learning artifact and a portfolio piece for infectious disease research scientist positions focusing in TB modeling.